Go to content

 Candidate glossary

-The Legislative Council ballot paper has a thick black line dividing the ballot paper.
-An Above The Line vote is a vote where the elector has placed their preference(s) in a group voting square above the line.
+Councillor ballot papers with groups and group voting squares have a thick black line dividing the ballot paper.
+Group voting squares appear above the line on the ballot paper.
+An ATL vote is a vote where the elector has placed their preference(s) in one or more group voting squares above the line.

 • Absent vote